ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     To delete this field from the profile, set :literal:`alt\_group=""`.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: str

   authority
-    The console's authority to issue operator commands.
+    The console authority level for issuing operator commands.

     :literal:`master` \- Full authority to issue all commands.